Esri/geoform-template-js/README.md

         "Description": "Check out my GeoForm!"
     }

+If you don't want them to appear, set them to false.

+    "details": {
+        "Title": false,
+        "Logo": false,
+        "Description": false
+    }

 ### Theme

 Change the way this app looks by changing the theme.
-See the file themes.js for all the options.
+See the file [themes.js](js/themes.js) for all the options.

     "theme": "bootstrap",